-Students may petition the Graduate Studies Committee for reinstatement after one calendar year from the date of dismissal (form available from the Registrar's office).
+Students may petition the Graduate Studies Committee for reinstatement to the program that issued the dismissal after one calendar year from the date of dismissal (form available from the Registrar's office).
 The petition must be submitted no later than fifteen business days prior to the first day of classes.
 If reinstated, the student will be placed on academic probation with conditions to return to good academic standing, which will be determined by the Program Director.